 What exactly is a trust?

-A trust is a legal arrangement that allows an individual like you (known as the settlor) to place your assets such that an appointed trustee can administer and manage them for the benefit of others (your beneficiaries).
+A trust is a legal arrangement that allows an individual like you (known as the settlor) to place your assets (often but not necessarily a sum of money) such that an appointed trustee can administer and manage them for the benefit of others (your beneficiaries).
 Trustee refers to an individual or organization which holds and administers properties or assets through a trust, for the benefits of other persons.